 Learn more about the benefits and weaknesses of LED and fluorescent lamps here: LED vs fluorescent emergency lighting technology

-Emergency Lighting Testing Technologies:
+Emergency Lighting Testing Systems:

 There are three main types of testing technologies available in the Australia Emergency Lighting market.